-Seattle man sentenced after planning to kill judge, others while in Walla Walla prison
+Seattle man sentenced for threats made in prison

 42-year-old Sloan Stanley was already in prison after being convicted of cyberstalking in King County in 2015.

-WALLA WALLA — A Seattle man who was accused of planning to kill four women, a judge and others while he was in prison for cyberstalking has been sentenced to more than eight years in prison.
+WALLA WALLA, Wash.
+(AP) — A Seattle man accused of planning to kill four women, a judge and others while incarcerated for cyberstalking has been sentenced to more than eight years in prison.

 The Walla Walla Union-Bulletin reports 42-year-old Sloan Stanley was sentenced last week in Walla Walla County after he was convicted in September of six felony harassment charges and one count of intimidating a judge.